German Animal Welfare Regulation for the Protection of Dogs

 In accordance with official requirements, the VDH shall carry out random inspections of the registered dogs at the exhibition.
 If a dog shows one of the characteristics listed below or relevant diseases in the sense of § 10 S.1 Nr.
 2 TierSchHuV during these inspections, the dog must be excluded from the event by the responsible veterinary office or the organizer at his own discretion.

-In order to avoid stress for the dogs at the entrance, these veterinary checks will take place immediately downstream in the North Entrance Area and Hall 8.
-Dog owners/exhibitors will be informed at the entrance when their tickets are scanned if their animals are scheduled for inspection and directed to the examination rooms in the entrance area.
+Dog owners/exhibitors will be informed at the entrance when their tickets are scanned if their animals are scheduled for inspection and directed to the examination rooms in hall 8.
 The inspection will take place before the owners/exhibitors go to the rings.
 The Special Managers will be informed which dogs will be inspected.
 Only after this and in case of proof that the control has taken place and that there are no veterinary concerns about the dog's participation, the dog is allowed to be judged in the ring.

 In addition, controls may be carried out in the halls.
 All dogs participating in the final competitions in the ring of honor will additionally be checked by a veterinarian in the preliminary ring.